Enjoy sex like you used to

 • You may be able to shorten the refractory period.
 Some tips to shorten the refractory period are to engage in foreplay, try new positions, and avoid excessive alcohol.

-If you struggle with premature ejaculation or erectile dysfunction, seeking treatment may help you have longer-lasting and more satisfying sex with your partner.
+If you’re experiencing premature ejaculation or erectile dysfunction, seeking treatment may help you have longer-lasting and more satisfying sex with your partner.
 Get a recommendation for a healthcare provider if you need more support.

 9 Sources